-- Meanwhile, in the Future: In the last part of the novel, the scenes with Arthur & Ford are intercut with those with Zaphod & Trillian, despite being two million years apart.
+- Meanwhile, in the FutureÖ: In the last part of the novel, the scenes with Arthur & Ford are intercut with those with Zaphod & Trillian, despite being two million years apart.

-- Planning With Props: Ford's drunken explanation in Milliways.
+- Planning with Props: Played with.
+Ford's drunken explanation in Milliways.

 - Put Off Their Food: During the dinner at Milliways, Arthur initially orders a steak, changes to a salad when he finds out what the steak comes from, and eventually settles for a glass of water.